Reconstructing complex states of a 20-qubit quantum simulator

-Figure~\ref{fig:Overfitting_analysis} shows the analysis of overfitting in our training process.
-We observe that MPS trains significantly faster than NNQSs.
-Furthermore, as seen in Fig.~\ref{fig:Overfitting_analysis}(b), the lowest loss on the test set corresponds to the maximum of the fidelity curve [Fig.~\ref{fig:Overfitting_analysis}(c)].
+As seen in Fig.~\ref{fig:Overfitting_analysis}(b), the lowest loss on the test set corresponds to the maximum of the fidelity curve [Fig.~\ref{fig:Overfitting_analysis}(c)].
 This indicates that monitoring the loss on the test set is a good independent indicator for deciding when to stop the training to prevent overfitting, particularly in the case of the ARN, which shows a pronounced dip (peak) in the loss on the test set (fidelity with the true states) in Fig.~\ref{fig:Overfitting_analysis}.
-In contrast, the loss on the training set monotonically decreases with training (see Fig.~\ref{fig:Overfitting_analysis}(a)); hence a separate test set is essential for proper training.